|Image description: The closest thing|

 But don't take MY word for it.
 Look at some of these terrible covers.
 Just be ready with some bleach so that when your done you can do one of those bleach enemas.
 On your eyeballs.

 But if the question is if you should take your cover art seriously and do what you can to make it look eye catching and professional quality, yes you should.
 It's the first thing anyone will ever see about your book, and none of us paid a damn bit of attention to either the finger wagging or this festering pimple squeezing of a video.
 Folks are going to take ONE look at your book and judge the fuck out of it.
+It may well be the only opportunity to get someone to open up and read a few lines.
 And they will absolutely think that schlocky art is indicative of schlocky writing.
 And then they will say your book is grody to the max and will avoid you like The Noid while wondering: "What's your damage, Heather?"